InvictusNavarchus/gemini-history-manager/README.md

   - **Light & Dark Themes**: Automatically syncs with your system preference or can be toggled manually.
   - **Status Indicator**: A non-intrusive indicator on the Gemini page lets you know when a chat is being saved.

+- **Interactive Dashboard**: Dive deep into your chat history through a dedicated dashboard page.
+  - **View & Organize**: See a comprehensive list of all conversations.
+Instantly search your history by title or prompt content.
+  - **Filter & Sort**: Narrow down your history by model, date range, or plan.
+Sort by date, title, or model to find exactly what you need.
+  - **Visualize Your Data**: See your habits with interactive charts for model usage, plan distribution, and activity over time.
+  - **Key Statistics**: Get at-a-glance insights like total conversations, your most-used model, and more.

 ---

 ## 📥 Installation